cesclc/A1010_dist/labs/lab-A2-aider-start.md

-# Lab Exercise: Using aider
+# Lab Exercise A: Using aider

 __Objective__: Use aider to complete coding tasks.